panlm/partner-lab-taiwan/ssp/ssp.rst

 ++++++++

 .. note::
-  This lab is **NOT** required for the Lenovo Tech Summit.
+  This lab is **NOT** required for the Taiwan Partner Lab.
 It has been left in place for later reference, if required.

   Estimated time to complete: **45 Minutes**

   **This lab can only be completed once per cluster, unless previous changes are undone.**

-  **When completing this lab on a cluster after the Lenovo Tech Summit, please ensure you replace the cluster details with your own e.g. usernames, passwords, etc.
+  **When completing this lab on a cluster after today's event, please ensure you replace the cluster details with your own e.g. usernames, passwords, etc.

 In this exercise you will enable Self Service Portal (SSP) in Prism Central.
 SSP provides fast and simple IaaS capabilities for your Nutanix cluster.
 In addition to enabling SSP, you will configure 3 separate projects mapping to different Active Directory groups and explore roles and permissions available to those groups.